Manga / Nanamaru Sanbatsu

 - Blessed with Suck: He's an avid reader of classical literature, which means he cannot do squat on pop culture stuff which happens to appear every so often.

-- Bunny-Ears Lawyer: Gakuto, the very eccentric team captain of Buzou High's Quiz Club.
+- Gakuto, the highly eccentric team captain of Buzou High's Quiz Club.
 But he's actually a legendary quizzer from Kaijou who ditched it for Buzou for unknown reasons.
-In the Asagaoka Quiz Bowl Arc, he tied with Okura, Kaijou's current team captain, and he was Gakuto's senpai to boot!
+In the Asagaoka Quiz Bowl, he tied with Kunimitsu Okura, Kaijou's current team captain, and he was Gakuto's senpai to boot!

 - Akira has little respect for Quiz, but that, along with his natural gifts with games, allows him to come up with innovative ways to take various quiz rules to his advantage.